 Facebook [ <<– custom link dennykmiu.com/facebook redirects to Denny’s Facebook page]

-Currently, for a chance to experience, practice, and receive Yi Jin Jing instructions from Denny — plus more mindful exercise (with me sometimes commenting post-practice) — join in free on Saturdays at 10am and 8pm Central Time:
+Currently, for a chance to experience, practice, and receive Yi Jin Jing instructions from Denny — plus more mindful exercise (with me sometimes commenting post-practice) — join in free on Saturdays at 10am Central: